Sea Kayaking 101, Beginning Sea Kayak Safety Skills

 Have you capsized lately?
 If not, you need to take this course!
 Our students will tell you, "kayaking is more fun once you've overcome the fear of capsizing".
 Practicing how to wet exit safely and get back in a kayak from deep water are two skills everyone needs before paddling a sit-inside sea kayak or recreational kayak without a guide beside them.
 And those are two of the first skills you'll learn in this beginning kayak course.
 Our instructors are patient and well trained to help students work through their anxieties about being upside down in kayak and getting out of it.
 We'll also put you on the path to an efficient forward stroke and show you how to turn and steer a straight course with and without rudders.
 We teach both feathered and unfeathered paddling technique, and let you experiment to find out which style you prefer (with proper technique, it's all good.).
 If you are a veteran kayaker and already comfortable with capsizing and rescues, we recommend skipping this course and going directly into our school's Sea Kayaking Part 1 SK111 Paddling Strokes & Rescue Techniques course or SK 115 Five-Day Kayak Training Camp.

 Prerequisites: Anyone who can swim well enough to be comfortable putting their head under water and able to swim the crawl stroke or breast stroke without a buoyancy aid can take this class, and yes we wear PFD's (life jackets) while on the water -- but you still need basic swimming skills.
-Minimum age--sixteen (for younger people, see our Youth Kayak Camps or call us about a Private Family Kayaking Lesson).
+Minimum age--sixteen (for younger people, see our FK101 Beginning Family Class or call us about a Private Family Kayaking Lesson).

 After completing this course, recreational kayakers generally feel comfortable paddling on small lakes or near shore on sheltered, non-moving water; for sea kayakers SK101 is just the beginning, but either way this kayak lesson gives you the best possible start.
-And we have a bonus for those who continue in our lesson progression, $50 of your SK101 tuition may be used as a credit toward our SK 102 Sea Kayak Boat Handling Intro., SK111 Paddling Strokes & Rescue Techniques, or SK 115 Five-Day Kayak Training Camp lesson.
-You can skip directly from SK101 into SK111 or SK115, but these multi-day courses or physically demanding, so if you need to take it a day at a time or your schedule doesn't allow for these courses then SK 102 Sea Kayak Boat Handling Intro. is the best class to further your skill, safety, and fun in a kayak.
+And we have a bonus for those who continue in our lesson progression, $50 of your SK101 tuition may be used as a credit toward our SK 102 Sea Kayak Boat Handling Intro.
+You can also skip directly from SK101 into SK111 or SK115, but these multi-day courses are much more physically demanding, so if you need to take it a day at a time or your schedule doesn't allow for these courses then SK 102 Sea Kayak Boat Handling Intro. is the best class to further your fun in a kayak.

 Location: Tibbett's Beach, Lake Sammamish State Park (map)